 What are pronouns?

 A pronoun is a word that can be used in place of a noun or a proper noun.
 Pronouns are classified according to their functions in a sentence.
 They help us avoid repetition and make our writing and speaking more fluid.
-Pronouns are a vital part of the English language.
-It is essential to understand how to use them correctly.
-In this article, you will learn 3 pronoun cases.
+Pronouns are a vital part of the English language, and understanding how to use them correctly can be a challenge.

 The Subjective Case